-Installing an expansion card involves three steps:
+Installing both types of expansion cards involves three steps:

 - opening the computer

-- inserting the card in the slot
+- inserting the card into a specific slot

 - closing the computer

-IMPORTANT To use an Apple IIe Card with your Macintosh, you will need version 2.2 or later of the Apple IIe Card software.
+IMPORTANT To use the Apple IIe Card with your Macintosh, you will need version 2.2 or later of the Apple IIe Card software.
 If you're using an earlier version, consult the service and support information that came with your computer for information on how to obtain an upgrade.